 - Extended credit on certain fees and charges small businesses owe to Council with a suspension of interest charges.

-- Financial hardship policy which will review and implement a process for considering applications for other forms of assistance, including deferred rate payments with no interest charge.
+- The Business Support Program will consider applications for other forms of assistance, including deferred rate payments with no interest charge.

 - Relaxed operating hours for all supermarkets and grocers to ensure a continual supply and restock of products.

 - Continuation of Council’s current capital works program of over $50 million per annum through to June 2021 to support employment in the construction sector.